alexei1983/SnowflakeID/README.md

 The `SnowflakeProvider` class provides the `Next` method that generates a snowflake ID for the specified data center ID and worker ID.
 The provider class should be a singleton across all applications that use it.

-To generate a new snowflake ID for data center `1` and worker ID `1`:
+To generate a new snowflake ID for worker ID `1` and data center ID `1`:

 ```
 var snowflakeId = SnowflakeProvider.Next(1, 1);